py-pdf/fpdf2/docs/UsageInWebAPI.md

 [FastAPI](https://fastapi.tiangolo.com/) is:
 > a modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.

-The follow code shows how to generate a PDF file via a POST endpoint that receives a JSON object.
-The JSON object can be used to write into the PDF file itself.
-The generated PDF file will be returned back to the user/frontend as its response.
+The following code shows how to generate a PDF file via a POST endpoint that receives a JSON object.
+The JSON object can be used to write into the PDF file.
+The generated PDF file will be returned back to the user/frontend as the response.

 ```python